seal-aerospec/AeroSpec-Dashboard/README.md

 #### Device Details

+The [Device Details](https://github.com/seal-aerospec/AeroSpec-Dashboard/tree/main/src/Dashboard/Home/DeviceDetails) component displays graphs related to air quality information with the Particle, Gas, and Temperature component.
+See the Particle, Gas, and Temperature section for more details on how the data is displayed.

 #### Particle, Gas, and Temperature

+The [ParticleGasTemp](https://github.com/seal-aerospec/AeroSpec-Dashboard/tree/main/src/Dashboard/Home/ParticleGasTemp) folder contains two React components: ParticleGasTemp and LineGraph.

+ParticleGasTemp contains a function for fetching data with a GraphQL API request.
+This request is made with the useEffect hook.
+The data is stored in the variable deviceData and passed down as a prop to various LineGraph components.

+LineGraph utilizes the [Chart.js](https://www.chartjs.org/) library to create dynamic line graphs.
+The functional component takes in data about air quality and the data category this graph should present.
+Based on the category, the air quality data is parsed from props.data.
+Then, the graph must be configured on the data set, the x-axis representing time, and given colors.
+Lastly, a new Chart object is made with the configuration

 #### Alerts

+The [Alerts](https://github.com/seal-aerospec/AeroSpec-Dashboard/tree/main/src/Dashboard/Alerts) component displays any alerts about air quality to the user.

 #### Blueprints and Devices

+The [Blueprints and Devices](https://github.com/seal-aerospec/AeroSpec-Dashboard/tree/main/src/Dashboard/BlueprintsAndDevices) component allows the user to edit their blueprint, add/delete devices, and view device data.
+This component contains a function for fetching device information, such as battery percentage and wifi strength.

 #### Settings

+The [Settings](https://github.com/seal-aerospec/AeroSpec-Dashboard/tree/main/src/Dashboard/Settings) component allows the user to edit account and payment information.

 #### Assets

+The [Assets](https://github.com/seal-aerospec/AeroSpec-Dashboard/blob/main/src/Dashboard/assets) folder contains any UI components, such as images.
+Within Assets, the UI_component folder stores all UI component assets created by the UX team in PNG format.
+UI_component_svg stores the SVG formatted version of the assets found in UII_component.
+The SVG format is useful when creating icons in React.
+Other components include example blueprints and miscellaneous React components.

 ### AWS Amplify Backend